adrianth/culteve/en/music/Apel.md

         <div class="col-sm-4">
             <p style="text-align: justify"><strong>Apel</strong> Members: Florin, Justin, Adelina and Ray Barac

 Barac family was born in Sibiu, Romania.
 Music has been present in their life since childhood, as their dad use to play the quitar every day.
-Starting 1980, one by one, the entire family moved to US, facing the difficulties and the inherent challenges of leaving a communist regime behind while taking the first steps in a brand new beginning in life.
-Throughout the years, theid band called Apel held many concerts in most of the Romanian churches from Chicago Area.
-They have been singing religious and folk music for over 30 years now.
+Starting 1980, the entire family -one by one- moved to US, facing the difficulties and the inherent challenges of leaving a communist regime behind while taking the first steps of a brand new beginning in life.
+They formed a the band named "Apel" and, throughout the years, held many concerts in most of the Romanian churches from Chicago Area.
+Barac family have been singing religious and folk music for over 30 years now.
              </p>
         </div>
     </div>